ziad-eid/Modern-Sign-page/README.md

 This is a sleek and modern login UI designed to provide a clean and welcoming experience for users who want to join the community.

 ## 🔹 Features
-Beautiful frosted-glass effect with soft shadows
+Beautiful effect with soft shadows

 Responsive layout with centered form